 “In a country that doesn’t value sexual minorities, depression is much higher among LGBTQ+ people,” says Sheperis.
 “And for young adults, this stage of life is all about identity development.”
 In this group, you often face a hostile environment at school and at work—and in many states, new laws curtail (or even eliminate) many of your rights.
 Nearly 41 percent of LGBTQ+ adults face harassment, including being fired because of their sexual orientation.
 For LGBTQ+ young people, the increased stress can lead to even greater psychological challenges.
 “The hostility that comes from the outside can generate anxiety and depression within,” Sherperis says.

-How Depression Feels
+How Depression Feels for Women

 “There were days when I felt like I was on autopilot.
 I wasn’t enjoying anything but I was getting it done because I had to.
 And some days, I was just curled up in a ball on the couch.” —Falla McCallum, 33, a registered nurse in Mississippi

 “Decision-making became a huge issue.
 I couldn’t make up my mind about big and small things, from choosing an ice cream flavor to deciding whether or not I wanted to be a mom.” —Nora*, 35, a graduate student in New Hampshire

 *She asked us not to use her real name.

 “I was exhausted and stressed out and I told myself to keep trying harder.
 I felt kind of ashamed of myself that I was in that state.
 I’d wonder, ‘Why can’t I think myself out of this?’” —Chloe Urban, 42, a nurse in New Hampshire

 How Depression Affects Work, Love, and Friends